-- A. Qualification Data: AABC or NEBB certification. - B. Written statement of coordination with piping contractor. - C. Written statement of acceptance of location and quantity of air and water balancing devices. - D. Final TAB reports.
+- A. Qualification Data: AABC or NEBB certification. - B. Written statement of coordination with sheetmetal contractor. - C. Written statement of coordination with piping contractor. - D. Written statement of acceptance of location and quantity of air and water balancing devices. - E. Final TAB reports.